phelluy/trsltx/README.md

 ```

 The translation is done with a Large Language Model (LLM).
 It is possible that some LateX errors occur in the translation by the LLM.
 You have to correct them by hand.

+The original LaTeX file has to be split in not too long chunks by using markers
+`%trsltx-split` in the .tex file on  single lines.

+It is also possible to mark a region that should not be translated with the markers
+`%trsltx-begin-ignore` and `%trsltx-end-ignore` on single lines.
+Ignored regions should not contain
+`%trsltx-split` markers.
+See the file `test/simple_fr.tex` for an example.